shaft49/ensembl-assembly-mapping/python/README.md

 For details of the rest API used here, click this link, http://rest.ensembl.org/documentation/info/assembly_map
 # Converts coordinates from GRCh38 to GRCh37 and vice-verca
 # Requirements:
-If you don't have python installed, please install
+If you don't have python installed, please install, Faced isssues in python 3.8.2 (gave SSLError).
     python 3.x
 I've tested this against python 3.8.0